haskell-works/blog/drafts/2018-07-26-draft-post.md

 bit-string marks newlines only and helps us find the beginning of rows.

-Having two rank-select bit-strings affords us operations like row count, and field count (per document or per row) without having to inspect the original document text at all.
+Having two rank-select bit-strings affords us operations like row count, and field count (either per document or per row) without having to inspect the original document text at all.

 # Other ingredients to a fast JSON or CSV parser